 230. CHILD PSYCHOLOGY (Credit, 3 hours).
 This course is designed to provide an in-depth study of children and their development.
-The over- all objectives of the course are to: 1) provide an understanding of the beginning of life-prenatal development and birth and the newborn child; 2) provide an understanding of the physical child-physical development and perceptual development; 3) provide an understanding of the think- ing child-cognitive development I (structure and process), cognitive development II (Individual differences in cognitive abilities and the development of language); 4) provide an understanding of the social child-personality dvelopment (alternatives views, the concept of self in children, the development of social relationships, and thinking about relationships and the development of social cognition); and 5) provide an understanding of the whole child-the ecology of development (the child within the family system, beyond the family and the impact of the broader culture, and atypi- cal development).
+The over- all objectives of the course are to: 1) provide an understanding of the beginning of life-prenatal development and birth and the newborn child; 2) provide an understanding of the physical child- physical development and perceptual development; 3) provide an understanding of the think- ing child-cognitive development I (structure and process), cognitive development II (Individual differences in cognitive abilities and the development of language); 4) provide an understanding of the social child-personality dvelopment (alternatives views, the concept of self in children, the development of social relationships, and thinking about relationships and the development (the child within the family system, beyond the family and the impact of the broader culture, and atypi- cal development).
 Contents are aligned with state and national standards, and the Unit's Conceptual Framework.

 240. ADOLESCENT PSYCHOLOGY (Credit, 3 hours).
 This course is designed to provide an indepth study of adolescents and their development.
-It prepares teachers to understand the nature of adolescent development, biological and cognitive development (biological foundations, puberty, health and cognitive development), the contexts of adolescent development (families, peers, schools, culture), social, emotional, and personality development (the self and identity, gender, sexuality, moral development, values, religion, achievement, careers, and work), and adolescent problems.
-Contents are aligned with state and national standards, and the Unit's Con-ceptual Framework.
+It prepares teachers to understand the nature of adolescent development, biological and cognitive development (biological founda- tions, puberty, health and cognitive development), the contexts of adolescent development (families, peers, schools, culture), social, emotional, and personality development (the self and identity, gender, sexuality, moral development, values, reli- gion, achievement, careers, and work), and adolescent problems.
+Contents are aligned with state and national standards, and the Unit's Con- ceptual Framework.